Temporal rich club phenomenon and its formation mechanisms: Results

-For the estimation of the TRC phenomenon, it is first necessary to determine what property of the node is representing the richness.
-The degree of the node is the main richness used in many studies \citep{Colizza-Flammini-Serrano-Vespignani-2006-NatPhys}.
-This is because the preferential attachment (PA) model \citep{Barabasi-Albert-1999-Science} is regarded as a reliable model for most realistic networks, where the probability of finding connected links between nodes is proportional to the degree of those links.
-Nodes with high degrees naturally form tight associations with each other, and researchers have given theoretical reference values.
-In temporal networks, degrees are naturally extended to temporal degrees \citep{Pedreschi-Battaglia-Barrat-2022-NatPhys}.
-Therefore, we first use the temporal degree as the richness to identify whether there is a TRC phenomenon in the N-nutrient trade network.
-Since the trade network is a directed network, here $k = k^{\mathrm{out}} + k^{\mathrm{in}}$.
+For estimating the TRC phenomenon, the initial step involves determining which property of nodes represents richness.
+In many studies, the node's degree is the primary richness used \citep{Colizza-Flammini-Serrano-Vespignani-2006-NatPhys}.
+This choice is influenced by the Preferential Attachment (PA) model \citep{Barabasi-Albert-1999-Science, Albert-Barabasi-2000-PhysRevLett}, considered a reliable model for most realistic networks, where the probability of new links between nodes is proportional to their degree.
+Nodes with high degrees naturally form tight associations, and theoretical reference values have been provided $\phi_{unc}(k) \sim \frac{k^2}{\left\langle k \right\rangle N}$.
+In temporal networks, degrees naturally extend to aggregate degrees $k$ \citep{Pedreschi-Battaglia-Barrat-2022-NatPhys}.
+Since the trade network is directed, the aggregate degree is defined as